drivet/website-11ty/src/aboutme.md

 my sole focus in life.I also enjoy reading, television, cooking, cocktails, board games, photography, philosophy and travelling.

-I also enjoy writing, mostly on this webiste.
+I also enjoy writing, mostly on this website.
 I particularly enjoy the web as a medium and I'm old enough to still be amazed at the idea that anyone can just throw up a website for some spare change and have it acessible to almost the entire world.